motine/css_grid_annotator/README.md

 ## Gotchas

+- The script is only applied when IE11 is found.
 - The script does checks only for the prefixed grid property `-ms-grid`.
-- The script currently only supports `grid-template-columns` (no template rows yet).
+- The script currently only supports `grid-template-columns`.
+This script does not work if there is only grid-template-rows specified.
 - If there are more items/children than specified in the template columns, new rows will be created.

 ## TODO